nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Follow the following steps to manually test the product:

+#  7.1 Setup and Initial Storage Testing

-1. Download the latest release [here](ljsnc) and store it in a foler of your choice in your computer.
+1. Download the latest release [here](ljsnc) and store it in an empty folder.

-1. Go to the sampleData folder [here](https://github.com/AY1920S2-CS2113-T14-2/tp/tree/master/docs/sampleData) and download 'articleList.josn', 'noteList.json', 'jobList.json' and store it in the same folder where you stored the jar file mentioned above.
+1. Go to the sampleData folder [here](https://github.com/AY1920S2-CS2113-T14-2/tp/tree/master/docs/sampleData) and download 'articleList.json', 'noteList.json', 'jobList.json' and store it in the same folder where you stored the jar file mentioned above.

 1. Open the terminal and go afformentioned folder and type `java -jar tp.jar`.